afshinamighi/Courses/basecamp/week01/inf-bc-w01-python.md

 1. Using **BRef-01: Chapter 01** answer and experiment the following questions:
    1. What is a general definition of a program?
 Provide some (none-computer) examples.
    2. What are the main elements of a program?
-   3. Take some simple python programs and try to guess what does each program do.
+   3. Take some simple python programs and try to guess what each program does.
 Discuss inputs, behaviour and expected outputs.
    4. Find a python program.
 Name five different syntactical elements of the program.
 Define semantics of two elements of the program.
 2. Practice with the provided **Exercises**.